 Research

-PhD currently in progress, titled, 'The Project Management Office: critical factors influencing selection and deployment decisions in Australia'.
+PhD (conferred Dec 2023) titled: 'The Project Management Office: critical factors influencing selection and deployment decisions in Australia'.

 Anthony is an active contributor to a range of national, professional committees/programs, mostly associated with the Australian Institute of Project Management (AIPM).
 These include: